 Our small group teaching method enables you to get to know your lecturers and receive regular feedback in a supportive learning environment.

 Practice your clinical skills in Europe’s largest and most modern clinical simulation facility before commencing full-time hospital rotations.

 Licensing examination support

-Receive support and guidance from the College while taking USMLE and Canadian Board licensing examinations during your medical studies.
+Receive support and guidance from the University while taking USMLE and Canadian Board licensing examinations during your medical studies.